RichTillis/gatsby-richtillis-portfolio/src/pages/index.md

 templateKey: index-page
 title: I'm Rich Tillis
 image: /img/home-jumbotron.jpg
-heading: Recent stuff I've been building.
+heading: Recent stuff I've been building
 subheading: A fullstack developer
 mainpitch:
   title: Hello World!
   point1: I'm a fullstack developer with over 10 years professional experience
-          developing software with a Master's degree in Software Engineering from Arizona State University.
+          developing software.
+I have a Master's degree in Software Engineering from Arizona State University.
-  point2: My roots are in enterprise-level Java EE development.
-I see
+  point2: My roots are in enterprise-level Java EE development, however I see
-          myself more as a generalist than a specialist in one technology.
+          myself more as a generalist than I do as a specialist in any one technology.
   point3: I'm experienced & comfortable with many current frontend, middleware,
           and backend technologies.
 You can find more about me and my dev journey in my About Me page.